Canop/broot/website/docs/navigation.md

 # Regular Expressions

-If there's a `/` before or after the patten, it's interpreted as a regular expression.
+If there's a `/` before or after the pattern, it's interpreted as a regular expression.

 For example `/pat+ern` would match `"patern.zip"` or `"some_patttern.rar"` but not `"pATTern"`.